-Frog Song Farm
+Frog Song Farm (Not Certified Organic)

 Contact: Amy Van Scoik & John Bitter

 All of our animals receive certified organic, soy-free feed, milled by New Country Organics in Virginia.
 Our animals are free to engage in natural behaviors like running, playing, dust baths, mud baths, rooting, pecking, etc. We move their location around the farm approximately each week to ensure fresh forage.
 Moving animals onto fresh ground also reduces the risk of parasites and other diseases that can build up when animals are kept in confinement.
 The movement of these animals also spreads around their manure, which provides a synergistic source of fertility to our vegetable farming operation, Frog Song Organics.
 We follow required 90-120 daypre-harvest intervals to ensure food safety after the animals have been on land and deposited their wonderful manure.
 We do not use any dewormers on our current stock of hogs raised for meat.
 Our chicks are vaccinated when they are hatched for Marek's disease and coccidiosis, and are fed unmedicated feed.
 We will treat animals who are ill with appropriate medicine as determined by a veterinarian.
-If an animal were to receive antibiotics or other treatment inconsistent with organic production practices, we would not market these animals as organically produced or keep them only for personal consumption.
+If an animal were to receive antibiotics or other treatment inconsistent with organic production practices, we do not market these animals as organically produced and keep them only for personal consumption.